godotengine/godot-docs/getting_started/step_by_step/godot_design_philosophy.rst

 Object-oriented design and composition
 --------------------------------------

-Godot embraces object-oriented design at its core with its **flexible scene system and Node hierarchy**.
+Godot embraces object-oriented design at its core with its flexible scene system and Node hierarchy.
 It tries to stay away from strict programming patterns to offer an intuitive way to structure your game.

 For one, Godot lets you **compose or aggregate** scenes.